THE DIFFERENCE BETWEEN MEDICAL MASSAGE AND SPA MASSAGE

 Written by: Chantal Owen, CMT + CR + CCA

 Have you ever wondered about the difference between a medical massage and a spa massage?
 We had one of our certified massage therapists, Chantal, discuss the differences to help better understand.
 While one might think all massages are alike that is not the case.
 Medical massages and spa massages have differences in their purpose, training, techniques used and the results of the massage.
 Here at Thrive our massage therapists specialize in both medical and spa massages.
 Our goal is to educate you on the differences in order for you and your therapist to select the best massage for your needs!
+Learn about the difference between a medical massage and spa massage below.

 PURPOSE AND INTENTION